How To Write A Good Podcast Script

 Include your call-to-action(s).

 A call-to-action is one of the best ways to maintain your listener’s attention and increase audience engagement.
 And making sure to add them to your script is the best way to remember to say them while recording.
 These will usually be used in your intro or outro, but can also be sprinkled throughout your podcast episode as well.
 Not sure what call-to-action to use?
-Consider calling upon your listeners to use your affiliate links, to purchase your merch, or to subscribe to your podcast website or newsletter.
+Consider calling upon your listeners to use your affiliate links, to purchase your merch, follow you on social media, or to subscribe to your podcast website or newsletter.

 Learn from your past episodes.

 One of the best ways to improve your future podcast scripts is to learn and reflect on your previous podcast episodes and episode topics.
 Which episodes performed better?
 How can you improve your flow?
 Are there things you can write down to make sure there are less pauses in the future?
 Which topics interested your listeners the most?
-Ask yourself these questions and then use the answers to better formulate your scripts.

 A great podcast starts with a great script.